vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step4.md

 ---

-Switch back to the `Argo CD` tab in Katacoda and watch the namespace application.
-You should see the `demo2` be deleted after a few minutes.
+Switch back to the `Argo CD` tab in Katacoda and watch the `namespace` application.
+You should see the `demo2` namespace be deleted after a few minutes.
 Hit `Refresh` if the view doesn't update on its own or if you are in a hurry.

 Verify the `demo2` namespace is deleted from the cluster